 Not long ago, we used to sing the glory of King as our National Anthem.
 The words were difficult even for adults.
-Children seldom understood its meaning, so they could not sing it.
+As children we could not understand its meaning, so we could not sing it.
 A revolution changed everything.
-Even if it was led by a crazy man who went antimonarchist at his old age, we got a National Anthem that truly reflects our feelings.
+Even if it was led by a man who went antimonarchist at his old age, we got a National Anthem that truly reflects our feelings.
 Watch players singing the Anthem after they defeated India in the South Asian Games, you’ll understand what I mean.

 Six days ago, Prince Henry of the UK, popular as Prince Harry landed in Kathmandu.
 Holiday, the Spring festival of colours had already begun.
 In the Kathmandu, Holi is a week long festival with the actual colourful celebration on the seventh day.
 He added colours on our faces this Holi.
 He actually participated in the celebration of the festival at Pokhara.

 There was a time when the British Empire ruled the world.
 “The sun never set in the British Empire,” I had been taught.
 Most countries attained freedom from the Empire during the rule of George VI, the great grandfather of Prince Harry.
 The Prince got much attention in the media.
 After all, the British Royal Family is still one of the most influential institutions.
 A member of that institution had made his first official landing that day.
 The Prince got the attention he deserved.
 But he also grabbed a fair amount of respect during his official visit to Nepal

 His plain clothing, indulgence in the acts of wood-carving and visits to the camps of the earthquake victims added glory to his charm.
 People (including me) have already started posting pics, memes and blogs praising the Prince.
 He is staying a week longer than his official visit and he has not demanded security or anything but has been willingly participated in healing the wounds of last year’s earthquake victims.